stephw-tib/pid4nfdi-training/docs/source/factgrid.rst

 Is there a FAQ page?
 --------------
-FactGrid maintains a multilingual FAQ page available in English, German, French, and Hungarian: `FactGrid FAQ. <https://blog.factgrid.de/archives/1591>`_.
+FactGrid maintains a multilingual FAQ page available in English, German, French, and Hungarian: `FactGrid FAQ <https://blog.factgrid.de/archives/1591>`_.